The Authentication topic describes the overall OAuth2 authentication flow. This topic describes the user authorization step of that flow.

 The secret of the registered application.
 Also referred to as APPSECRET.

 An opaque value used by applications to maintain state between authorization requests and responses.
 The state, if specified, will be delivered back to the redirect_uri as is.
 Applications can use this parameter to correlate the authorization request sent with the received response.

 The requested validity in minutes of access_token for implicit grants or refresh_token for authorization grants.

 For implicit grants, the default validity of access_tokens is 2 hours.
 The expiration parameter, if specified, overrides the validity period up to a max of 2 weeks (i.e., 20160 minutes).

 For authorization grants, the default validity of access_tokens is 30 minutes and refresh_tokens is 2 weeks.
-The expiration parameter, if specified, overrides the validity period of refresh_tokens.
-A permanent refresh_token can be requested by specifying expiration=-1.
+The expiration parameter, if specified, overrides the validity period of refresh_tokens up to a max of 90 days.

 Example: expiration=20160 (2 weeks)

 Org admins can specify the max validity period of tokens for their org that supercedes the expiration parameter. access_token can become invalid before it expires, i.e. if user changes password.
 When it expires or is invalid, an error response like below will be returned:

 The template used to render the login page.